 In the June issue of Oilfield Technology, SHEAR BITS discusses unique new drill bit technology that has changed how key challenging intervals are drilled in "Getting ahead with hybrids"

 SHEAR BITS is proud to announce that Pexus Hybrid Drill Bits are the 2015 hybrid bit world record leader as published by Hart Energy in E&P Magazine.
 Pexus hybrid drill bits were created to provide a performance step change in challenging drilling applications.
 The rotating, gouging, shearing cutting structure is completely unique and improves upon the best characteristics of conventional drill bit designs.

 High Performance in Harsh Conditions

 What do the Indy 500 and the oilfield drill bit industry have in common?
-Brutal environments and intense competition that push the limits of engineering and material science.
+Brutal environments and intense competition that push the limits of design and material science.